Inspiral Carpets: Hingley departs, Holt returns and Gill's death (2011–2016)

-Reunion 2023
+Reunion (2023–present)

-In October 2022 the band announced they would be reforming and performing a live UK tour in March and April 2023.
-The band also announced that longtime bassist Martyn Walsh would not be joining them on their forthcoming tour.
-It was announced that Jake Fletcher will be touring with Inspiral Carpets in 2023 and that Kev Clark from Dub Sex will be on the drums for the tour.
+In October 2022 the band announced they would be re-forming and performing a live UK tour in March and April 2023.
+The band also announced that longtime bassist Martyn Walsh was still part of the band but would not be joining them on their forthcoming tour.
+It was announced that Jake Fletcher would be touring with Inspiral Carpets in 2023 and that Kev Clark from Dub Sex will be on the drums for the tour.

 On 15 February 2023, the group also announced their return to Australia for the first time in 30 years that August, as well as their first shows in New Zealand.
-On 17 March 2023, the band released a singles compilation, featuring all of their hit singles on cd/vinyl from 1988 to 2015 and remixes of the tracks.
-On 23 March 2023, just as the band's tour starts, it was announced that Boon's son, Oscar, would be joining the band for some of the tour on bass guitar.
+On 17 March 2023, the band released a singles compilation, featuring all of their hit singles on CD/vinyl from 1988 to 2015 and remixes of the tracks.
+On 23 March 2023, just as the tour started, it was announced that Boon's son, Oscar, would join the band for some of the tour on bass.

-On 28 October 2024 it was confirmed that Martyn Walsh would be rejoining the band on bass for the 2025 tour dates and in the studio.
+On 28 October 2024 it was confirmed that Martyn Walsh would rejoin the band on bass for the 2025 tour dates and in the studio.

+On 20 March 2026, the band's Facebook page announced that guitarist Graham Lambert had decided to take a break from playing live with the band for the near future and that Oscar Boon would step in on guitar for the time being.